wp-plugins/gridy-portfolio/readme.txt

 == Description ==

-Gridy portfolio dispay your work effectively with google like expandable preview with title, description and project link.
+Gridy portfolio display your work effectively with google like expandable preview with title, description and project link.

 <a target="_blank" href="http://wittycoders.com/"> DEMO </a>